hypnopump/MiniFold/readme.md

 3. Get & format the data
 	1. Download data [here](https://github.com/aqlaboratory/proteinnet) (select CASP7 text-based format)
 	2. Extract/Decompress the data in any directory
-	3. Create the `/data` folder inside the `MiniFold` directory and copy the `training_30` file to it.
-Change extension to `.txt`.
+	3. Create the `/data` folder inside the `MiniFold` directory and copy the `training_30, training_70 and training90` files to it.
+Change extensions to `.txt`.
 4. Execute data preprocessing notebooks (`preprocessing` folder) in the following order (we plan to release simple scripts instead of notebooks very soon):
-	1. `get_proteins_under_200aa.jl`:  - selects proteins under 200 residues - (you will need the [Julia programming language](https://julialang.org/) v1.0 in order to run it)
+	1. `get_proteins_under_200aa.jl *source_path* *destin_path*`:  - selects proteins under 200 residues from the *source_path* file (alternatively can be declared in the script itself) - (you will need the [Julia programming language](https://julialang.org/) v1.0 in order to run it)
 		1. **Alternatively**: `julia_get_proteins_under_200aa.ipynb` (you will need Julia as well as [iJulia](https://github.com/JuliaLang/IJulia.jl))
 	3. `get_angles_from_coords_py.ipynb` - calculates dihedral angles from raw coordinates
 	4. `angle_data_preparation_py.ipynb`
 5. Run the models!
-	1. For **distance prediction**: `predicting_distances.ipynb`
+	1. For **angles prediction**: `models/predicting_angles.ipynb`
-	2. For **angles prediction**: `predicting_angles.ipynb`
+	2. For **distance prediction**:
+		1. `models/distance_pipeline/pretrain_model_pssm_l_x_l.ipynb`
+		2. `models/distance_pipeline/pipeline_caller.py`

 If you encounter any errors during installation, don't hesitate and open an [issue](https://github.com/EricAlcaide/MiniFold/issues).

+## Discussion
-## Future
+### Future

-The future directions of the project as well as planned/work-in-progress improvements are extensively exposed in the [future.md](future.md) file.
-In a brief way, some promising ideas:
+There is plenty of ideas that could not be tried in this project due to computational and time constraints.
+In a brief way, some promising ideas or future directions are listed below:

-* Train with crops of 64x64, not windows of 200x200 (and average at prediction time).
+* Train with crops of 64x64 AAs, not windows of 200x200 AAs and average at prediction time.
 * Use data from Multiple Sequence Alignments (MSA) such as paired changes bewteen AAs.
-* Use distance map as potential input for angle prediction (or vice versa?) .
+* Use distance map as potential input for angle prediction or vice versa.
-* Train with more data (in the cloud?)
+* Train with more data
-* ...

-*"Science is a Work In Progress."*
+* Use predictions as constraints to a Protein Structure Prediction pipeline (CNS, Rosetta Solve or others).
+* Set up a prediction script/pipeline from raw text/FASTA file

-## Limitations
+### Limitations

-This project has been developed in one week by 1 person and,, therefore, many limitations have appeared.
+This project has been developed mainly during 3 weeks by 1 person and, therefore, many limitations have appeared.
 They will be listed below in order to give a sense about what this project is and what it's not.

-* **No usage of Multiple Sequence Alignments (MSA)**: The methods developed in this project don't use [MSA](https://en.wikipedia.org/wiki/Multiple_sequence_alignment) nor MSA-based features as input.
+* **No usage of Multiple Sequence Alignments (MSA)**: The methods developed in this project don't use [MSA](https://www.ncbi.nlm.nih.gov/pubmed/27896722) nor MSA-based features as input.
-* **Computing power/memory**: Development of the project has taken part in a computer with the following specs: Intel i7-6700k, 8gb RAM, NVIDIA GTX-1060Ti 6gb and 256gb of storage.
+* **Computing power/memory**: Development of the project has taken part in a computer with the following specifications: Intel i7-6700k, 8gb RAM, NVIDIA GTX-1060Ti 6gb and 256gb of storage.
 The capacity for data exploration, processing, training and evaluating the models is limited.
 * **GPU/TPUs for training**: The models were trained and evaluated on a single GPU.
 No cloud servers were used.
-* **Time**: One week of development during spare time.
-Ideas that might be worth testing in the future are described [here]().
+* **Time**: Three weeks of development during spare time.
-* **Domain expertise**: No experts in the field.
-The author knows the basics of Biochemistry and Deep Learnning.
+* **Domain expertise**: No experts in the field of genomics, proteomics or bioinformatics.
+The author knows the basics of Biochemistry and Deep Learning.
-* **Data**: The average paper about Protein Structure Prediction uses a personalized dataset acquired from the Protein Data Bank (PDB).
+* **Data**: The average paper about Protein Structure Prediction uses a personalized dataset acquired from the Protein Data Bank [(PDB)](https://www.ncbi.nlm.nih.gov/pubmed/28573592).
 No such dataset was used.
 Instead, we used a subset of the [ProteinNet](https://github.com/aqlaboratory/proteinnet) dataset from CASP7.
 Our models are trained with just 150 proteins (distance prediction) and 600 proteins (angles prediction) due to memory constraints.

-Due to these limitations and/or constraints, the precission/accuracy the methods here developed can achieve is limited when compared against SOTA algorithms.
+Due to these limitations and/or constraints, the precission/accuracy the methods here developed can achieve is limited when compared against State Of The Art algorithms.

 ## References